This post covers converting a cargo van into a camper for those sensitive to mold and chemical offgassing.

 Floor Materials for a Van

-Marmoleum which is very tolerable.
-Be careful here as Marmoleum has jute backing.
+- 2. Marmoleum.
+Be careful here as Marmoleum sheet (the rolls) have jute backing.
 Use plenty of insulation underneath and an underlayment with a thermal break to prevent condensation.
+The Marmoleum tile format has a polyester backing.

-You could use wood engineered flooring or laminate if you are sure you have enough insulation underneath to prevent condensation from forming under the wood, a thermal break, and that the wood can withstand the humidity in your area.
+- 6. Wood Flooring: Engineered wood flooring or laminate if you are sure you have enough insulation underneath to prevent condensation from forming under the wood, a thermal break, and that the wood can withstand the humidity in your area.

-If you are concerned about denting, hard plastic sheets or metal.
-MgO board has worked for some but is prone to cracking and is permeable.
+If you are concerned about denting, use hard plastic sheets (plexiglass) or metal sheets.
+MgO board has worked for some but is prone to cracking (and is permeable).

 Interior Structures: Bed, Cabinets